On the origin of V-shaped polarisation spectra in molecular clouds: The two-phase model

 \subsection{Results of the two-phase model}

-We show the results of the semi-analytical two-phase model with the afore described parameters in Fig.~\ref{fig:twophase_test}.
-The shape of the polarisation spectrum deviates clearly from the monotonic behaviour found in the one-phase models with \mbox{$T_\textrm{sil} < T_\textrm{carb}$} (see Figs.~\ref{fig:tsilvariation} and~\ref{fig:polaris}).
+We show the results of the two-phase toy model obtained with POLARIS with the afore described parameters in Fig.~\ref{fig:twophase_test}.
+The shape of the polarisation spectrum deviates clearly from the behaviour found in the one-phase models with \mbox{$T_\textrm{sil} < T_\textrm{carb}$} (see Fig.~\ref{fig:polaris}).
 In particular, the two-phase models exhibit a more or less pronounced minimum of the spectrum around $\lambda$ = 100 - 200 $\mu$m (except for the case with \mbox{$f_\textrm{scale} =10^{-1}$} and $f_\textrm{heat} = 3$).
 In general, we find that the stronger the contrast between the two phases, i.e. the smaller $f_\textrm{scale}$ and/or the larger $f_\textrm{heat}$, the more pronounced is the dip.
 This leads to the aforementioned observed V-shape structure in the most extreme cases and thus, to a pronounced deviation from the one-phase model.
-Furthermore, we observe a shift of the minimum towards longer wavelengths as $f_\textrm{scale}$ or $f_\textrm{heat}$ increase.
+Furthermore, the relative increase in $p$ at long wavelengths appears to be more pronounced.
+In addition, we observe a shift of the minimum towards longer wavelengths as $f_\textrm{scale}$ or $f_\textrm{heat}$ increase.

-Despite this striking qualitative match between our simple two-phase model and the observations showing a V-shape polarisation spectrum \citep{Hildebrand00,Vaillancourt07SPIE,Vaillancourt08,Vaillancourt12}, the minimum in our polarisation spectrum around $\lambda$ = 100 - 200 $\mu$m appears to be (i) less pronounced and (ii) at somewhat shorter wavelengths than in these observations.
+Despite this qualitative match between our simple two-phase model and the observations showing a V-shape polarisation spectrum \citep{Hildebrand00,Vaillancourt07SPIE,Vaillancourt08,Vaillancourt12,Tram24}, the minimum in our polarisation spectrum around $\lambda$ = 100 - 200 $\mu$m appears to be (i) less pronounced and (ii) at somewhat shorter wavelengths than in these observations.
 In the observational spectra, the minimum has a value of $p$ which is a factor of 1.5 -- 2 below the values at neighbouring wavelengths and appears around \mbox{$\lambda \simeq$ 350 $\mu$m} \citep[see e.g. figure 5 in][for a nice compilation]{Vaillancourt12}.
 This indicates that our two-phase model might still be missing some important dust properties, which are relevant in the observed regions.
 We will investigate this possibility in the following two sections.
 The effect of a more realistic density distribution is further investigated in Section~\ref{sec:3Dresult}.